xTripp/RepairShoprPlus/README.md

   - Adds a RS+ option in the context menu (right-click) on the RepairShopr site that allows for assigning a color to the selected element
   - All system issues, statuses, and, techs have the ability to be color-coded from the config page linked to the right of the Color-coded option in the RS+ settings menu
   - TODO export/import color themes
-  - TODO save colors modified on the color config screen when done instead of every change since it overloads chrome.storage.sync
   - TODO Make color coding check the elements text content to see if it has the same as the element originally set
+  - TODO Clear colors option on color config page
+  - TODO TEST display message is bipcolors arent loaded yet on color config page
+  - TODO remove atob backup codes and just use JSON for easy readability
+  - TODO font color customization
 - The Quick links feature has been removed and deprecated.
 If/when a solution is found it will return
 - Bug Fixes
   - Fixed a bug in the closing counts autofill for the POS open/close page where it would input extra currency separators causing RS to enter "0.00"
   - Fixed the variance calculator on the POS open/close page to make it more clear
   - Autofill checkboxes on the POS open/close page now support any number of payment methods instead of just CC and quick (autofill options will need to be re-enabled if previously enabled)
   - On Chrome, RS+ settings are now synced with your profile (if Chrome profile sync is enabled) for consistent settings across all your devices.
 If sync is not enabled, settings will still be saved locally.
-  - TODO support edge
+  - TODO support edge/firefox
   - TODO update welcome/update pages
   - TODO add links to previous updates in welcome/update pages
   - TODO convert charges and ticket table observers to stop using timeout
   - TODO rework import/export to just be JSON or XML
+  - TODO sentrix integration during PO and item creation

 **V1.6.1 Hotfix (3/15/24):**